bartkl/beets2mpd/README.md

 The solution I envisioned is simpler: use the original MPD, but provide it with a tag cache from a different source which is based on the Beets database.
 This script does exactly that: it reads a Beets database, and generates an MPD tag cache file.

 ## Limitations
-This script originally was written by reverse engineering what my MPD tag cache file looked like, but since then I have read the MPD source code to make sure it conforms.
-During this process, I discovered that my implementation has the following limitations:
+This script originally was written by reverse engineering what my MPD tag cache file looked like.
+So far I'm aware of the following limitations of my implementation:

 * Only regular files are supported, so no archives, containers or playlists.
 * All `mtime` fields in the tag cache file are set to `0`.